 Start Keeping Sharper Memories

 You might’ve heard or read of the popular English adage, “A picture is worth a thousand words”.
-While it’s a cliché that remains relevant to this day, there isn’t much to see with pixelated photos.
+While it’s a cliché that remains relevant today, there isn’t much to see with pixelated photos.
 Now that you know how to fix a pixelated image, you can make the proverb more applicable to your photos.

-If you enjoyed this blog post, feel free to check out our other posts on image enlargement on our blog page.
+If you enjoyed this blog post, please check out our other posts on image enlargement on our blog page.
 If you want a quick and easy solution on image enlargement without sacrificing clarity, check out our AI Image Enlarger.
-For any questions and/or suggestions, feel free to contact us now.
+Don't hesitate to contact us now for any questions.